sn8ke01/Cybernomicon/RealWorldBugHunting.md

 ### XXE Injection Attack

-In this example injection attack taken from [PayloadsAllTheThings]([https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XXE%20Injection#classic-xxe](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XXE Injection#classic-xxe))- you would want to find a webapp that alows file uploads and upload an xml file containing the following code...
+In this example injection attack taken from [PayloadsAllTheThings]([https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XXE%20Injection#classic-xxe)- you would want to find a webapp that alows file uploads and upload an xml file containing the following code...

 ```xml
 <?xml version="1.0" encoding="ISO-8859-1"?>